earlysaints/database/gedcom2jsonld.md

 is that it makes the common JSON access syntax ambiguous; does `person.NAME` (or `person["NAME"]`) yield the string (`"Stephen Joseph /Abbott/"`) or the object (with keys `GIVN` and `SURN`)?
 There is no obvious clean and elegant work-around.

+> (Luther) Well, none in dynamically-typed languages anyway.
+> In statically-typed languages with tagged union (as opposed to polymorphism-based) JSON libraries
+> it is straightforward to have the typed-value access syntax overloaded for `$text`, `$link`, `@value`, full-object, and raw-value fields.
+> In languages with return-type overloading (Haskell and Perl) we could do even better…

 ## `CONT` and `CONC` tags

 GEDCOM has two nested tags, `CONT` and `CONC`, that are present only to allow text